-Emotionally Focused Therapy (EFT) is a short-term (8 – 20 sessions) approach to couples’ therapy which is grounded in research and the science of interpersonal neurobiology.
+Emotionally Focused Therapy (EFT) is a short-term (8 – 20 sessions) approach to couples’ therapy that is grounded in research and the science of interpersonal neurobiology.

 Strengths of the Attachment Approach and Emotionally Focused Therapy According to the International Center for Excellence in EFT: